ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter29.md

 Last night, they entered the first part of the dream, and Lán WàngJī only let Wèi WúXiàn see the memories that both shared after he came back.

-Tonight, when they would enter the second part, he would go with him to Nightless Sky City.
+Tonight, when they entered the second part of their dual cultivation, he would go with him to Nightless Sky City.

 Jiāng Chéng then asked, “How can you be so precise on when and how many memories he can recall?”